 WordPress – A self-hosted content management system

 WordPress CMS is a complete web hosting platform.
-Where one can completely take control over the content, design, structure, etc. Here are some major pros and cons
+Where one can completely take control over the content, design, structure, etc., these are some significant pros and cons:

 Pros of WordPress